ba9f11ecc3497d9993b933fdc2bd61e5/temporary.chat-playbook/CONTRIBUTING.md

 ##### UI:
 - UX/IMPROVEMENT I clicked the destroy room button twice and it started two counters.
+- UX/IMPROVEMENT when username change nick via the cli, it looks glitchy (username change and then command print)
 - UX/IMPROVEMENT why/updates/q&a/content pages don't have a defined width. add  max-width: 100% add line-height as well
 - FEATURE/preview url
 - FEATURE/add timestamp on messags